 An ancient, serene mountaintop temple with a pavilion covered in gold

 Chusonji Temple, a UNESCO World Heritage site, is located in Hiraizumi between Ichinoseki and Oshu.
 You can get a glimpse into Japan's frontier history at this temple.
-From the forested pathway climbing to the temple grounds at the peak of Mount Kanzan to the simple yet elegant beauty of the temple itself, a sense of profound serenity encompasses the area, making it a great place to spend the day.
+A forest path leads to the simple yet elegant beauty of the temple itself, a sense of profound serenity encompasses the area, making it a great place to spend the day.

-- Konjikido, the Golden Pavilion, is a gold-covered pavilion built in the 12th century
+- Konjikido, the Golden Hall, is a gold-covered pavilion built in the 12th century

 - The Chusonji sutras (Buddhist scriptures penned in silver and gold)

 Chusonji was founded in 850, and large-scale construction of the temple occurred in the early 12th century